zaszi/scripts/README.md

 A Bash script invoking Pandoc in order to convert one or more GitHub-Flavored-Markdown files to PDF.

-### toggle_screenshare.sh

-A Bash script to toggle screen sharing on Sway.
-It captures the current screen in a video device and exposes it again as an XWayland window, allowing it to be shared as a window in various applications such as Discord and Google Meet.

 ### wake_crimson.sh

 A Bash script to Wake-On-LAN a specific host named crimson.
 The call is relayed through a bastion server, named chimera.